estine/mlinmax/README.md

 # mlinmax
-ML for sound generation and processing in Cycling '74's Max programming
+ML for sound generation and processing in Cycling '74's Max programming language